21 Aug RESTRAINT OF TRADE AND POST-EMPLOYMENT RESTRAINTS

 - A non-solicitation clause may prevent a person soliciting the custom of or dealing with clients and soliciting or enticing away employees.

-- A non-compete clause may preclude a person from working in a market.
+- A non-compete clause may try to prevent a person from working in a market.

 Non-inducement clauses are also often part of the post-employment restrictions.